 We live and work to serve our consumers with delicious, high quality wines.
 Our methods respect both the environment and the people with whom we work.

 Michael and Jennifer Schmelzer

-* Biodynamics is a collection of traditional farming practices, which originated out of the work of Rudolf Steiner.
+* Biodynamics is a collection of traditional farming practices, which was collected in the works of Rudolf Steiner.